 OK.
-The three examples you gave to The Ryersonian, they do have the researcher making the things, so that helps.
-But they also seem to rely on those things being validated by other parties afterwards.
+So if we go back to the three examples you gave to The Ryersonian, they do have the researcher making the things– but they also seem to rely on those things being validated by other parties afterwards.

 To be honest that’s because I didn’t want my example projects to seem just purely autobiographical, or, to use the fancier term, autoethnographic.